hroussille/ocr-preprocessor/README.md

 ## Exports

-This module export a single function : preprocess
+This module export itself as a function

 This function accept 4 arguments :